mcgrof/kvm-boot/README.md

   * KERNEL_APPEND: set of kernel parameters to use when booting using the direct file mechanism
   * KVM_BOOT: main KVM guest boot command to issue

+# Overriding defaults with environment variables for setup-kvm-switch

+Network configuration support is provided by setting up a switch using one of you networking interfaces which has network connectivity, and using dnsmasq for the guests on it.
+You can configure different options for the switch by using custom variables on your environment for setup.
+We document below only a few basic ones you might need to change for now.

+  * KVM_NETDEV: you will very likely need to modify this unless wlp3s0 also happens to be your main networking interface.
+  * KVM_TAP_DEV: name of the tapdev you will want to use for the switch setup.
+    You might only need to change this if you happen to for example using tun already for an existing VPN network you always have running.
+The default is tap0.
+  * KVM_NETWORK: address for your guests network.
+The default is 192.168.53.0
+  * KVM_NETMASK: netmask for your guest network.
+The default is 255.255.255.0.
+  * KVM_GATEWAY: gateway IP address you want to use for your guest network, don't worry we'll configure things for you.
+The default is 192.168.53.1.
+  * KVM_DHCPRANGE: the DCHP range you wish to use.
+The default setting is 192.168.53.2,192.168.53.254
+  * KVM_DNSMASQ_RUN_DIR: the run directory your dnsmasq prefers to use.
+This defaults to /var/lib/dnsmasq/

 Requirements
 ------------